ocaml/dune/doc/tests.rst

 Specifying inline test dependencies
 -----------------------------------

-If your tests are reading files, you must say it to Jbuilder by adding a ``deps`` field the the ``inline_tests`` field.
+If your tests are reading files, you must say it to dune by adding a ``deps`` field the the ``inline_tests`` field.
 The argument of this ``deps`` field follows the usual :ref:`deps-field`.
 For instance: